SerhiiQAA/Code-review/README.md

 - Provide actionable recommendations for improvement.

 ## Contents
-- PDF Report: `code_review_report.pdf` located in the root directory.
+- PDF Report: `Task 5_ Code review.pdf` located in the root directory.
 - Suggestions for project optimization and fixes.
 - Review of Cypress tests and Allure integration.